-8.1.2 MOBILITY HUBS MAJOR TRANSIT STATION AREAS
+8.1.2 MAJOR TRANSIT STATION AREAS

-Major Transit Station Areas (MTSAs) are identified in the Regional Official Plan and the Growth Plan.
-Boundaries of the major transit station areas and identification of minimum density targets will be confirmed through the Region's municipal comprehensive review in conformity to the Province's Growth Plan.
-Policies in this section shall apply to the MTSA Special Planning Areas as identified on Schedule B and Downtown Urban Growth Centre Boundary as identified on Schedule B.
+Major Transit Station Areas (MTSAs) are identified in the Growth Plan and further delineated and implemented as Protected Major Transit Station Areas through the Regional Official Plan and the Growth Plan.
+Protected Major Transit Station Areas are delineated and have a minimum density target as identified in Section 2.2.5 and in accordance with the Planning Act.
+Boundaries of the major transit station areas and identification of minimum density targets will be confirmed through the Region of Halton's municipal comprehensive review in conformity to the Province's Growth Plan.
+Policies in this section shall apply to the Major Transit Station Areas MTSA Special Planning Areas as identified on Schedule B and Downtown Burlington Urban Growth Centre/Burlington GO MTSA Boundary as identified on Schedule B.

-Mobility hubs MTSAs are an-important components of the city's Urban Structure, Growth Framework and transportation network, and are intended to serve as citywide destinations and focal points for the provision of transit.
+MTSAs are important components of the city's Urban Structure, Growth Framework and transportation network, and are intended to serve as city-wide destinations and focal points for the provision of transit.
 MTSAs will exhibit a wide variety of land uses and building types, and densities that will be oriented to support and facilitate transit and active transportation.
-Located in key areas served by the regional and local transit networks, mobility hubs MTSAs are focal points for higher intensity and mixed use development that will accommodate a significant share of the city's future population and employment growth to 2031 and beyond.
+Located in key areas served by the regional and local transit networks, MTSAs are focal points for higher intensity and mixed use development that will accommodate a significant share of the city's future population and employment growth to 2031 and beyond.